PengTang2025/TransformerSeq2Seq-CopyTask-with-AttentionVis-CustomPigLatin/README.md

   - Decoder Self-Attention
   - Decoder Cross-Attention

+### PS: A Language game-English to Pig Latin Conversion

+The basic rules for converting English words to Pig Latin are as follows:
+1. If a word begins with a consonant or a consonant cluster (one or more consonants before the first vowel), move the consonant(s) to the end of the word and add "ay".
+   - Example: "pig" → "igpay"
+   - Example: "glove" → "oveglay"
+2. If a word begins with a vowel (a, e, i, o, u), simply add "yay" to the end of the word.
+   - Example: "apple" → "appleyay"
+3. Only for this task: Convert all English words to lowercase as the origins before applying the Pig Latin transformation.
+These rules form the core task that the Transformer model is trained to learn and perform.

 ## 🔍 Visualization Overview

 The Attention Heatmaps produced in this project clearly illustrate how the Transformer model distributes attention when processing word conversions, providing intuitive insight into its inner workings.
 For example: